Stop 302 Redirects Hijacking Web Page PR (Page Rank)

 www.YourWebSiteURLGoesHere.com

-Hijacking Example 2 with Meta Refresh
+Example #2: Meta Refresh

 meta http-equiv="refresh" content="0"; url=http://www.YourOwnDomainNameHere